beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 Step 2: The student selects a session time and duration.
 The green blocks represent their tutor's availability, broken up into chunks based on the duration selected.
 Clicking a time in the calendar moves them on to the next step.

 <div
-  style="display: flex; flex-direction: row; justify-content: center"
+  style="display: flex; flex-direction: row; justify-content: center;"
 >
   <img
     src="https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-dashboard/schedule-step-2.gif"